Grace F. Edwards

 Grace Fredrica Edwards (January 3, 1933 – February 25, 2020) was an American author who served as a director of the Harlem Writers Guild.

 In February 2020, she died at the age of 87.

 Biography

-Grace was born as Grace Fredrica Smith on January 3, 1933, in Harlem Hospital, New York to William Smith, a laborer for the depression-era works progress administration, and Fredrica Smith, a homemaker.
-She was educated at the City University of New York.
+Born as Grace Fredrica Smith on January 3, 1933, in Harlem Hospital, New York, to William Smith, a laborer for the depression-era works progress administration, and Fredrica Smith, a homemaker, Grace was educated at the City College of New York.

-Grace also served as a professor of creative writing at the College of New Rochelle, Hofstra University, Hunter College, and Marymount Manhattan College.
+She served as a professor of creative writing at the College of New Rochelle, Hofstra University, Hunter College, and Marymount Manhattan College.

-She also worked as a contributor for The Los Angeles Times Book Review and The Washington Post Book Review.
+She was also a contributor to The Los Angeles Times Book Review and The Washington Post Book Review.

 Awards

 In 1999, she received the Fiction Honor Book award from the Black Caucus of the American Literary Association.